Lauren Brown

-Lauren Brown (born 18 April 1995) is an Australian rugby league footballer who plays as a utility for the Gold Coast Titans Women in the NRL Women's Premiership and the Burleigh Bears in the QRL Women's Premiership.
+Lauren Brown (born 18 April 1995) is an Australian rugby league footballer who plays as a utility for the Gold Coast Titans in the NRL Women's Premiership and the Burleigh Bears in the QRL Women's Premiership.

 Before switching to rugby league, she played soccer for the Brisbane Roar and Newcastle Jets in the W-League and for Australia in rugby sevens.

 Background

 Born on the Gold Coast, Queensland, Brown played rugby league growing up before having to give up the sport when she was 12, taking up soccer, touch football and surf lifesaving.

 Playing career

 Soccer

 In 2011, Brown represented Australia at the 2011 AFC U-16 Women's Championship, scoring one goal.
 In 2012, she played for the Brisbane before moving to the Newcastle Jets for the 2013–14 W-League season.

 Rugby sevens

 In 2017, Brown played for Griffith University at the Aon University Sevens and represented Australia at the Oceania Games.

 In 2018, she played for Bond University at the Aon University Sevens.
 In April 2018, she made her Rugby Sevens Series debut for Australia in Japan.